How to Volunteer

 - The program fee of $25 includes a volunteer t-shirt, which you will receive during your onboarding session

 - Criminal Record Check and/or Vulnerable Sector Check are required; this must be recent i.e. have been completed within the last 6 months, (details will be provided at the completion of orientation as to how to obtain your CRC; this is free of charge for community volunteers through the RCMP detachment, in the town where you reside).

 A successful volunteer base includes individuals with a wide range of skills, abilities, interests and experience – what can you bring to our organization?

 Our Volunteer needs vary over time and throughout the year, below please find just some of the roles that we typically need help with:

 - Cat Cuddlers/ Kitty Care

 - Centre Greeters - front desk duties, providing a warm welcome to visitors, fielding questions, accepting donations etc.

-- Dog Walkers (Open Paw training is a pre requisite, following new volunteer orientation)
+- Dog Walking, socialization & rehabilitation (Open Paw training is a pre requisite, following New Volunteer Orientation)

 - General Maintenance/ Poop Patrol/ Yard work

-- Presenters for our educational programming in schools, the Centre and other suitable venues
+- Presenters for our educational programming in schools, the Centre, and other venues

 Contact us at email@example.com with any questions.